flutter/website/src/platform-integration/platform-channels.md

 in either direction.
 The generated code is readable and guarantees there are no conflicts between multiple clients of different versions.
-Supported languages are Objective-C, Java, Kotlin, and Swift (with Objective-C interop).
+Supported languages are Objective-C, Java, Kotlin, C++ and Swift (with Objective-C interop).

 ### Pigeon example